Thanabardi/centipede-game/README.md

   - When hitting a *mushroom* or grid edge, it will move down one cell and reverses direction.
   - When blocked, the centipede will ignore obstacles like *mushrooms* or its own segments and continue moving.

+- Mushroom:
+  - *Mushroom* initially has 3 life points
+  - It blocks the movement of all movable entities.

 - Spider:
   - Actively chases the player while avoids *mushrooms* using *A\* pathfinding*.